Counid/tran/README.md

 # tran
-#this program is aimed for easy to use translate myanmar in termux
+this program is aimed for easy to use translate myanmar in termux

+# usage
+pkg install git
+git clone